-- 1. Do the Trump Administration's actions mean that participating in WIC could hurt my immigration status? - NO, nothing has changed.
+1. Do the Trump Administration's actions mean that participating in WIC could hurt my immigration status?

+NO, nothing has changed.
 If you were on WIC before, you should continue to be on WIC.
-The administration is just beginning to consider whether to change the rule that process is long and takes several months.
+The administration is just beginning to consider whether to change the rule - that process is long and takes several months.
 WIC clinics will have advance notice and be able to advise you if and when there is a policy change that will result in consequences or barriers to adjusting your immigration status.
-In addition, the current proposal would not punish participation that predates the rule going into effect.
-Therefore, if you are participating now, it would not cause consequences in the future. - 2.
-Does WIC keep records of my personal information, including my address? - WIC maintains personal information in your participant file, including your address and contact information.
+In addition, the current proposal would not punish participation that predates the rule going into effect (i.e. it is not retroactive).
+Therefore, if you are participating now, it would not cause consequences in the future.
+While future versions of the proposal could include retroactive actions, this is highly unlikely.

+2. Does WIC keep records of my personal information, including my address?

+WIC maintains personal information in your participant file, including your address and contact information.
 With limited exceptions, this information is used only for the purposes of administering the WIC program.
-WIC agencies and clinics are bound by federal regulations to maintain the confidentiality of participant data and personal information. - 3.
-Does WIC collect information about my immigration or citizenship status? - NO. WIC clinics and agencies do not inquire or collect information about a participant's immigration or citizenship status.
+WIC agencies and clinics are bound by federal regulations to maintain the confidentiality of participant data and personal information.

+- 3. Does WIC collect information about my immigration or citizenship status? - NO. WIC clinics and agencies do not inquire or collect information about a participant's immigration or citizenship status.
 The only exception is the state of Indiana. - 4.
 Does WIC share my information with immigration authorities? - NO. Federal regulations restrict the sharing of information collected by WIC to ensure participant privacy, and this information is generally only shared with other parties when necessary for the administration of the WIC program.
-WIC clinics and agencies do not share personal participant information with immigration authorities, including ICE or USCIS.
+WIC clinics and agencies do not share personal participant information with immigration authorities, including Immigration and Customs Enforcement (ICE) or United States Citizenship and Immigration Services (USCIS).